mainwp/mainwp-child/readme.txt

 = 1.3.1 =
 * Fixed Issue with a new post that sometimes returned no child
-* Fixed Removed duplicate restore link in Tools section
+* Fixed Removed duplicate restore link in the Tools section

 = 1.3 =
 * Added: Better error reporting on backup fail